MozillaFoundation/engineering-handbook/app/_posts/2014-12-03-mobile-first.md

 large enough to read at a reasonable distance on mobile viewports.
 16px is generally considered safe, but take advantage of user testing when available to confirm.

+Since designing and building for mobile means designing and building for flexibility, the px measurement should only be used to declare font size on the root (html) element.
+From there, `rem`s, `%`s, and `em`s should be used to size elements.

 ### Touch Interactions